hamidghaedi/REdiscoverTE/README.md

 **Rollup**: ~5 minutes per quant.sf file.
 (There will be one quant.sf file for each input sample: for single-end reads, there will be a 1:1 correspondence between .fastq and quant.sf files).

+**NB**

+A shell script to run the following code chunck can be find in the repo by the name `REdiscoverTE_run.sh`.
+This can be run on any HPC with **Slurm Workload Manager** such as ComputeCanada.
+You need to add your email address to the line 10 and specify absolute path to the _project_ and _REdiscoverTE_ directories on line 20 and 21, respectively.

 ```shel
 # define directories